-Graduate School Office - Associate Dean Christy Wyandt manages the Graduate School Office in the Graduate House.
-Among the duties of the office are to receive applications, coordinate their review, communicate with prospective students regarding their admission status, maintain academic records, monitor studentsí progress, process assistantship appointments, advise students, and interpret academic policies established by the Graduate Council.
+Graduate School Office

+The Graduate School Office, located in the Graduate House, receives applications, coordinates their review, communicates with prospective students regarding their admission status, maintains academic records, monitors students' progress, process assistantship appointments, advises students, and interprets academic policies established by the Graduate Council.

+Graduate Council

-Graduate Council - The Graduate Council has broad responsibility for advising on all graduate academic policies and activities of the University on its Oxford campus and satellite campus locations (excluding the Medical Center).
+The Graduate Council has broad responsibility for advising on all graduate academic policies and activities of the University on its Oxford campus and satellite campus locations (excluding the Medical Center).
 This includes the consideration of new degree programs, formulation and refinement of graduate regulations, consideration of all graduate and Law courses for approval and decisions on petitions from students who are requesting waivers of campus-wide (as opposed to departmental or school) graduate degree requirements.
 The faculty representatives on this committee are tenured professorial faculty.

+Graduate Faculty

-Graduate Faculty - The Graduate Faculty are those faculty members who are approved to teach graduate level courses and direct or co-direct master's and doctoral students.
+The Graduate Faculty are those faculty members who are approved to teach graduate level courses and direct or co-direct master's and doctoral students.
 The Graduate School Office maintains a list of members.

-Graduate Student Council - The Graduate Student Council at The University of Mississippi addresses the needs and concerns of all graduate students on the Oxford campus.
+Graduate Student Council

+The Graduate Student Council at The University of Mississippi addresses the needs and concerns of all graduate students on the Oxford campus.
 The council officers and senate work with the faculty, administration, and other student organizations to promote higher academic achievement and standards, to facilitate interdepartmental communication among graduate students, and to provide graduate students with more opportunities for social interaction.
 By collectively addressing common concerns of its membership, the Graduate Student Council strives to eliminate much of the unnecessary stress often associated with graduate student life.